mr-ravin/QrandomSelection/README.md

 # QrandomSelection
 This repository contains the source code of research paper titled: " A generalized quantum algorithm for assuring fairness in random selection among 2^n participants".
-Research paper is currenty under analysis phase.
+Research paper is accepted at Springer Publication House, and will soon get published in IETE Springer series.

 Author: [Ravin Kumar](https://mr-ravin.github.io/)